Let’s explain by way of an example:

 |31st July 2022||1,200|

-If Sophie’s income and tax liability was to stay the same then her payments would remain at £1,200 on 31st January and 31st July each year thereafter because the payments on account would match the liability.
+If Sophie’s income and tax liability were to stay the same then her payments would remain at £1,200 on 31st January and 31st July each year thereafter because the payments on account would match the liability.
 This is unlikely in practice, but if the income levels are similar each year, the payments in January and July are likely to be similar after the first three years.

-Non residents are liable for Capital Gains Tax on sales of residential property in the UK and from 6th April 2019 for sales of other property in the UK.
+Non-residents are liable for Capital Gains Tax on sales of residential property in the UK and from 6th April 2019 for sales of other property in the UK.
 A report must be made to HMRC within 30 days of completion of the sale and if there is a Capital Gains Tax liability for disposals after 5th April 2020, the tax must be paid within the same 30 days.
 Prior to 6th April 2020, if there was a Capital Gains Tax liability, it was added to the income tax liability and is due on 31st January following the end of the year of assessment if you complete a self assessment return.
 It is not taken into account when calculating the payments on account and does not need to be taken into account when considering whether to reduce the payments on account in any tax year.

 There is an automatic non-refundable penalty of £100 if the return is not filed by the due date (usually 31st January following the end of the tax year).
 If there is a reasonable excuse, the penalties will be waived.